kevinguebert/kevinguebert.github.io/_posts/2018-02-06-dont-be-passionate.md

 Post inspired from: **Ego is the Enemy** by Ryan Holiday

-> We hear what we want to hear, we do what we feel like doing, and despite being increasingly busy and working ourselves very hard, we accomplish very little (47)
+> "We hear what we want to hear, we do what we feel like doing, and despite being increasingly busy and working ourselves very hard, we accomplish very little"
+>
+> Ryan Holiday (47)

 In this day in age, it's all about passion.
 "Find your passion" and "follow your passion" are plastered everywhere - from Instagram posts to self-help books.
 I read these same books and look at these same Instagram posts - follow your passions and everything will work out.
 Ryan Holiday in *Ego is the Enemy* counters those sayings by saying "don't be passionate".
 "Passion typically masks weakness."
 After pondering on it for a day, I think I've slowly come to agree with him.
 In moments where I've been passionate about a new idea or a new project, there is weakness in that moment.
 Why?
 Well because it is a *new* project.
 What happened to my other ones?
 Well I am masking the fact that I did not complete them, that I lost my passion for them, and, to echo Jocko Willink, I was not disciplined to follow through.
 Passion is masking my weakness.
 Holiday actually uses a book I am a fan of to outline this exact scenario - *Into the Wild.* *Into the Wild* follows the story of a man who follows his passion into the wilderness where he eventually passes away because his passion hid misunderstanding and lack of preparation.